 A Summary of Why Men Still Get Promoted More than Women

-How to Employ Sponsorship for Women’s Career Advancements:
+Employing Sponsorship for Women’s Career Advancements:

 - Offer sponsorship training to address the limitations of mentoring, which include restricted influence within networks, inconsistent commitment, a lack of advocacy, and a narrowed perspective from other professional viewpoints.

-- Ensure that women are paired with high-level sponsors who recognise their high potential and understand the goals of the development program.
+- Ensure that women are paired with high-level sponsors who recognise their high potential and understand the goals of the development programme.
 Both parties should clearly understand the programme’s intent, allowing sponsors to advocate effectively for career advancement.

 To find out more about the research summaries referenced in this summary, visit: